premanandc/ai-assisted-coding-presentation/presentation.md

 NOTES:
 Talk about sunk-cost with chats.

-Signs:
+This is surprisingly common—I've watched multiple developers (including myself) do this:
+- First response is 70% right
+- Second attempt drifts to 60%
+- By the fifth try, we're further from the goal than attempt #1
+- Pattern: prompts getting longer and more desperate

+Signs you're in a bad thread:
 - AI keeps repeating wrong assumptions.
 - Prompts get longer and more defensive.
 - Answers feel increasingly off.
+- You're explaining the same constraint for the third time.

 Advice:
-- Don’t be sentimental; start a fresh chat.
+- Don't be sentimental; start a fresh chat.
 - Copy only the clarified requirements, not the whole history.
+- Treat it like a do-over with better information.

 Line:
-“Sometimes the most productive thing you can do is close the tab and start over.”
+"Sometimes the most productive thing you can do is close the tab and start over."
 -->

 ---